Fast. Simple. 3 Easy Steps.

-When will I get my Texas Food Handlers Certificate?
+When will I get my Texas Food Handler Card Certificate?

 You will be able to print your certificate as soon as you finish the training and pass the final exam with a score of at least 80%.

-What if I don’t have a printer at home to print the Food Handlers Certificate?
+What if I don’t have a printer at home to print the Food Handler Card Certificate?

 If you don’t have access to a computer with a printer, you can still take the training online and, once you have passed the test, we can mail a printed copy of your Food Handler Training Certificate for an additional fee of $5.

 How long is my certificate valid for?